 Value

-Named vector of same length as x
+Named vector of same length as x, with values replaced with those

 specified.
 Names are the original factor level name.